Edge AI Computing (TensorRT)

 High-Performance Inference

-TensorRT compiles deep learning models into highly optimized execution engines.
-This maximizes the throughput of onboard GPUs, allowing robots to process more video frames per second.
+TensorRT turns deep learning models into super-optimized engines.
+This cranks up the throughput on your onboard GPUs, letting robots crunch way more video frames per second.

 Ultra-Low Latency